Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 How Heartbeat API works

-At times, when many plugins use the heartbeat API, it stops responding and you will be presented with a CPU overutilization error.
+At times, when many plugins use the heartbeat API, it stops responding, and you will be presented with a CPU overutilization error.

 How To Monitor Heartbeat API